leonardosmile/leonardosmile.github.io/_posts/2020-11-22-a-loving-home-for-every-child.markdown

 ---
 layout: post
-title:  "Welcome to Leonardo's smile!"
+title:  "A loving home for every child"
 date:   2020-11-22 20:07:43 +0800
 categories: welcome
 ---

-## A loving home for every child.

 Almost 30 years ago, I went to a primary school in the suburb of Hanoi.
 Some of my classmates were a few years older than me, but somehow, they all seemed lonely and sad.
 As a sociable person, I made the first move to make friends with them.
 I then got to know that they had lost their parents and were staying in an orphanage nearby, the SOS Children’s Village Vietnam.